DanLavine/willow/README.md

    have multiple setups all configured to test various hardware.
 We halso ave a wide spread of potential releases from any CI pipeline for N repos + N branches.
 Pulling from a SUBSET for our server machines configuration can just run any build from any queue

-# Work List

-## In Progress
-1. Have a "rules" set for limits

-## TODO
-1. when a queue item fails, it goes to the the dead-letter-queue
-1. add a retry ablity for queue items
-1. add a "timeout" ability for queue items
-1. dead-letter-queue can load from disk
-1. Add ability for queues to have limits (number of messages)
-1. Ensure a server can restart + clients can finish processing any items they had after server restarts